 - Enhanced Comprehension: Technologies like text-to-speech software can help readers better understand complex material by allowing them to hear it read aloud, benefiting auditory learners or those with specific reading difficulties like dyslexia.

 - Increased Engagement: Interactive e-books and reading apps often incorporate multimedia elements such as sound effects, animations, and video clips, which can capture readers’ attention and make reading more immersive.

 - Improved Focus and Concentration: Certain AT tools can highlight text as it’s being read aloud, which can help readers concentrate and follow along more easily.

-- Customised Reading Experience: Many assistive technology tools for reading allow users to adjust font size, background colour, and contrast.
-This customisation can be invaluable for those with visual impairments or conditions like Irlen Syndrome, where specific colours or contrasts can significantly improve readability.
+- Customized Reading Experience: Many assistive technology tools for reading allow users to adjust font size, background color, and contrast.
+This customisation can be invaluable for those with visual impairments or conditions like Irlen Syndrome, where specific colors or contrasts can significantly improve readability.

 - Instant Definitions and Annotations: Some reading technologies provide instant definitions, synonyms, and translations, aiding vocabulary acquisition and comprehension.
 Readers can also make annotations or notes directly, which can be particularly beneficial for academic reading or research.

 - Enhanced Independence: For individuals with severe visual impairments or those who are blind, technologies such as screen readers enable independent reading, where traditional printed materials would be inaccessible.